 - You're only allowed to water your garden once a day on designated days.

 - The best times to water your garden is at sunrise and sunset.
 Watering between 9am and 4pm (when the sun is brightest) isn't allowed.

 - Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
 For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
 In summer rainfall areas, you can plant in spring and early summer.

-In the industrial and commercial sector:
+In industrial and commercial sectors

 These simple changes can help you save up to 10% on your annual water bill, without drastically changing your lifestyle.

 Educate your children about simple ways to save water around the home and encourage your colleagues to start saving water at work.